Education

 Educational Opportunities

-Cisco Networking Academy (NetAcad) is a global consistent education initiative, that is flexible enough to be locally relevant.
-It's portfolio that is made available for free to all eligible organisations, can then be used in multiple scenarios according to the needs.
+The Cisco Networking Academy is a global consistent education initiative that is flexible enough to be locally relevant.
+Its portfolio, that is made available for free to all eligible organisations, can then be used in multiple scenarios according to the Academy needs.

-NetAcad provides several services like a learning management system, online support, course portfolio, among others, and products like Packet Tracer.
+The Cisco Networking Academy provides several services like a learning management system, online support, course portfolio, and products like Packet Tracer.
 All of these are available free of charge.

 Schools

-Historically, schools that have been part of Networking Academy (NetAcad), typically offer IT Essentials, and some CCNA, two of the broadly adopted courses.
+Historically, schools that have been part of the Cisco Networking Academy (NetAcad), typically offer IT Essentials, and some CCNA, which are two of the broadly adopted courses.

-With the evolution of NetAcad's portfolio, several new courses were added to the category is has made several Exploratory courses available.
-These courses are easier to adopt, as they don't have specific qualification requirements, Teachers (or Instructors as they are called within NetAcad) can use the courses to teach their students.
-Examples of these Exploratory courses are Get Connected, Introduction to Cybersecurity, and Introduction to IoT.
+With the evolution of NetAcad's portfolio, several new courses were added to the Explore cohort.
+These courses are easier to adopt, as they don't have specific qualification requirements.
+Teachers (or Instructors as they are called in NetAcad) can use the courses to teach their students without prior accreditation.
+Examples of these Explore courses are Get Connected, Introduction to Cybersecurity, and Introduction to IoT.

 Further Education